-- Each of these fire safety supports must always be visible and accessible.
-Adjustments to space and equipment may be required. - ➤ Chairs, tables and other display equipment must be clear of all aisles, corridors, stairways and other exit areas.
+- Each of these fire safety supports must be visible and accessible at all times.
+Adjustments to space and equipment may be required. - Chairs, tables and other display equipment must be clear of all aisles, corridors, stairways and other exit areas.